iosdecal/ios-decal-lab4/README.md

 In this lab you'll get to see how tableviews and collectionviews are typically implemented in an iOS app.
 We'll be building a simple Pokedex app that displays a list of different Pokemon by category and allows you to view their statistics.

-To begin this lab, clone this repository onto your own computer:
+To begin this lab, clone this repository onto your own computer or download a zip version:

 	git clone https://github.com/iosdecal/ios-decal-lab4